wtracy/fedora-server-setup/README.md

 sudo dnf install mediawiki
 ```

 Then follow instructions in `/usr/share/doc/mediawiki/README.RPM`.
+If you have permissions issues, be sure to check whether SELinux is the culprit.

 [Configure email](https://www.mediawiki.org/wiki/Manual:$wgSMTP) and [rate limiting](https://www.mediawiki.org/wiki/Manual:$wgRateLimits).